 Expectations aren’t met

-In a similar vein, an issue that can arise with new hires is expectations not being met – from both sides.
+In a similar vein, an issue that can arise with new hires is not meeting expectations – from both sides.
 Perhaps the new hire expects regular feedback and support, but is left to work independently.
 Maybe your company had a different understanding of a new hire’s skill level, and you now have to spend additional time bringing them up to speed.
-Differing expectations can relate to anything from the company culture to individual job tasks – but it’s a problem that’s solved through clear communication.
+Differing expectations can relate to anything from the company culture to individual job tasks – but it’s a problem clear communication can solve.
 Encourage your new employee to share feedback with you, and let you know if something isn’t working.
 Differing expectations don’t have to be a deal-breaker necessarily: sit down with your employee and listen to their concerns, and endeavour to come up with a solution together.

 Your contract doesn’t match the market average

 Sometimes, the problem can be with the contract.
 If the contract doesn’t match the market average, your new employee could become unhappy with their set-up, and decide to move roles.
 To ensure that your contract is of high standard first think about which type of contract you want to offer: a temporary contract done via an agency or a direct contract with you.
 Your agency can also provide salary benchmarks and insights into typical benefits offered in your region, like contract duration, probation periods, and work-life balance.
 This will ensure your employee is as satisfied as possible with the contract offered, increasing the likelihood of them staying in their role.